 If you are expecting problems only when it rains, it is because water is getting into one or more of the parking sensors and causing that certain sensor to stop working.

-The switch can get sticky or stop operating.
-Remove the switch and check the operation with a multimeter.Back to top
+The parktronics switch can get sticky or stop operating.
+You may want to go further and remove the switch to check the operation with a multimeter.🔺

 Mercedes parking sensors can fail causing part of the system to not work properly.
 Failure is either due to accident or the sensor may stop working if water gets inside it.
 You can also remove the sensor and try to dry it but it doesn't always work.
-Replacement sensors is very cheap and can be bought online for $20-$30.
-OEM, aftermarket or used original Mercedes parking sensor all seem to work fine.
-Click here to check current price on Mercedes bumper parking sensor.
+Replacement sensors is very easy.
+New sensors can be bought online for $20-$30.

 What you will need